 Until recently, the Spider-Man franchise had been the only comic book license that somewhat translated into an enjoyable gaming experience.
 Next Level Games, a company that specializes in cramming a licensed properties into games that have nothing to do with the license they are based on, must have won some sort of raffle to be awarded the development of Friend or Foe.
 Any company that works solely in licensed games is going to suck worse than a circus put on by disabled veterans.
 Anyone who tells you different is Next Level Games.

-With hands full of cash and laps full of stripper, Next Level Games didn’t waste time on relating this game to the movie or even comic when they had already developed what I can only assume would have been called Mario Strikers Love Corndogs if Nintendo had called them first. → Shadow of the Article
+With hands full of cash and laps full of stripper, Next Level Games didn’t waste time on relating this game to the movie or even comic when they had already developed what I can only assume would have been called Mario Strikers Love Corndogs if Nintendo had called them first. → SaGa 3: Shadow or Write

 So it would seem.
 He will even sign them for you but they don’t come cheap.
 From the eBay auction for Popful Mail: